Give us a call now for an immediate match with a local pro.

 There are no state-level licensing requirements for HVAC technicians in Minnesota, although all contractors are required to file a $25,000 mechanical contractor bond with the Department of Labor and Industry.
 There may also be local licensing regulations, so always check with your city or municipal government to make sure your contractor meets all requirements.
 You should also check a company's reviews and complaints with organizations such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
 You want to hire a provider with positive reviews and a history of good customer service.

 Always make sure you know what a company’s process looks like.
 When getting HVAC repairs, ask your provider to explain which parts require replacement and why.
 Confirm that your technician will clean and test the system after finishing the work to guarantee proper operation.
 When replacing your HVAC system, ask the contractor to describe the new model, features, energy efficiency, estimated installation time, and brand.
-Before signing a contract, ask how your provider plans to accurately size the unit for your home and how much it will cost.
+Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.

-Always get estimates for HVAC service in writing before committing to a provider.
-A detailed quote should cover both labor and materials.
-Make sure you agree to all terms before signing a contract.
+Always get estimates for HVAC service in writing before work begins.
+A detailed quote should cover both materials and labor.
+Make sure you understand all terms before signing a contract.

 There are several ways you can make your HVAC system more energy-efficient: